batcholi/Archean_wiki/src/components/items/ItemBridge.md

 ---
 # Description

-The Fluid Bridge is a component that simply allows the relocation a fluid end point to another position.
+The Item Bridge is a component that simply allows the relocation of an item end point to another position.